 Also remember that the shares of smaller companies and VCT shares could fall or rise more than other shares listed on the main market of the London Stock Exchange.
 In other words, their share prices may be more volatile.
 They may also be harder to sell, as we mentioned earlier.
 This means that investors may not always be able to access their capital as quickly as they would like.

-We’ve taken great care to design popular investment products that help investors grow their capital or preserve the capital that they’ve built up.
+We’ve taken great care to design popular investment products that help investors grow their capital.
 Some of these investments make use of tax reliefs.

 Versatile planning tool that can benefit high-earning investors.